 Important information to know before you go!

 If you are riding your bike, the Rotary Club of Florissant has recently completed the installation of ten new bicycle racks to accommodate increased bicycle traffic in Historic Old Town Florissant!
-These are placed in strategic locations around Old Town including City Hall, Fritz’s Frozen Custard, Stem’s Florist and Gifts, Old St. Ferdinand Shrine, and more.
+These are placed in strategic locations around Old Town including City Hall, Fritz’s Frozen Custard, Old St. Ferdinand Shrine, and more.

 Street parking is available in Historic Old Town.
 You can also park in Sunset Park or Saint Ferdinand Park.